tylerharter/cs301-projects/spring19/p1/README.md

 **Windows**:
 1. hit the Windows logo key on your keyboard
+2. type "powershell"
-2. click "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")
+3. open "Windows PowerShell" (be careful, DO NOT choose the ones that say "ISE" or "x86")

 Ok, now the directions are the same for Mac and Windows again.
 Type this in the terminal (replace P1-PATH with the pathname of "p1", as